ChenfengZhao/NuMoFinder/ReadMe.md

 ## Overview

 Monitoring nucleoside modifications are critical to the general area of epigenetic and epitranscriptomic research, as a large majority of DNAs and RNAs are modified.
 NuMoFinder is an open-source software tool developed using Python and the MatchMS library.
-It's designed to automatically identify and quantify the peaks of nucleic acid modifications referred from Modomics and DNAmod databases.
+It's designed to automatically identify and quantify the peaks of nucleic acid modifications referred from Modomics and DNAmod databases across a series of mass spectrometry files.
 Meanwhile, NuMoFinder incorporates the unknown modification (untargeted) search relying on the major ribose/deoxyribose lost product ions of nucleosides generated from collision-induced dissociation (CID).
 This tool can be installed on all kinds of platforms (e.g., Linux, macOS, Windows, etc).

 ## Requirements